Nissan GT-R Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average auto insurance rates for a Nissan GT-R are $1,246 annually for full coverage.
-Comprehensive insurance costs an estimated $264, collision insurance costs $444, and liability is $402.
-A policy with just liability insurance costs around $446 a year, and coverage for high-risk drivers costs $2,694 or more.
-Teens pay the highest rates at up to $4,670 a year.
+Average insurance prices for a Nissan GT-R are $1,246 every 12 months with full coverage.
+Comprehensive insurance costs around $264 each year, collision costs $444, and liability insurance is estimated at $402.
+A liability-only policy costs approximately $446 a year, with high-risk insurance costing $2,694 or more.
+Teens receive the highest rates at $4,670 a year or more.

 Average premium for full coverage: $1,246

-Prices are based on $500 policy deductibles, liability coverage up to 30/60, and includes medical/PIP and uninsured motorist coverage.
-Estimates are averaged for all states and for different GT-R trim levels.
+Rate estimates include $500 policy deductibles, minimum liability limits, and includes UM/UIM and medical coverage.
+Rates are averaged for all U.S. states and GT-R models.

-Using a 40-year-old driver as an example, Nissan GT-R insurance prices range from as cheap as $446 for liability-only coverage to a much higher rate of $2,694 for a high-risk driver policy.
+Using a 40-year-old driver as an example, prices range go from the cheapest price of $446 for a discount liability-only rate to a high rate of $2,694 for high-risk insurance.

 Use the form below to get customized rates for your location.